ThePowerdinoDeluxe990/SucklessNewTabPage/readme.md

 ### SNTP is:
 Minimal by design (without ui elements that I don't use 99% of time).
 Fixes wallpaper image issues.
-Does one thing, very well
+This extension doesn't seek to do alot of things, It tries to do one thing, pretty well.

 ### TODO
-add color backgrounds
+* add color backgrounds
-add a better UI for the wallpaper picker add icons
+* add a better UI for the wallpaper picker
+* add icons